Gusto Review: Is It Right for Your Business?

 Gusto’s online pay runs follow a four-step process.
 (Source: Gusto)

-Its pay processing tools can handle both single and multiple state payroll (although, you have to upgrade to at least its Plus plan to get multistate payroll).
+Gusto payroll for small business owners can handle both single and multiple state pay runs (although, you have to upgrade to at least its Plus plan to get multistate payroll).
 Gusto also allows you to set employees up on different pay schedules—some weekly and others on a semimonthly period.
 If you need to add a bonus, commission, or reimbursement payout to an employee’s weekly or monthly salary, Gusto’s payroll module has editable fields where you can type in the amount for payment.

 With Gusto, you can also add short personal notes to indicate the type of reimbursement or additional earnings processed.
 (Source: Gusto)